LillyTBui/dat250-poll-app/reports/dat250-expass4.md

 When I started on the assignment, the description of the task was missing a dependency so I used some time to figure out what was wrong with the `PersistenceConfiguration`.
-I started looking at `persistence.xml` because that was what the teacher showed in the lectures, but found the missing dependency in the end.
+I started looking at `persistence.xml` because that was what the teacher showed in the lectures, but I found the missing dependency in the end.
 I decided to start from scratch when making the entities by looking at the sql queries and analyze which fields I needed to make the test pass.
 I think this was